openvalidation/openvalidation/README.md

 openVALIDATION enables programming validation rules using natural languages, such as German or English.

-The rules recorded in natural language are readable not only by humans but also by the machines and therefore no longer need to be programmed by a software developer.
+The rules recorded in natural language are readable not only by humans but also by machines and therefore no longer need to be programmed by a software developer.
 This task is now taken over by openVALIDATION compiler.
 With integrated code generators, corresponding source code in the desired programming language can be generated automatically, such as Java, C#, JavaScript or Python, with more to come.
 This code can then be integrated into any application (services, frontends, middleware).

 Write once, DONT CODE and run everywhere!